BloomTech-Labs/kondoboard-backend/README.md

 ````

 ##### 404 (Bad Request)
-> Will receive a 404 response if no users are in the database.
+> Will receive a 404 response if there are missing/invalid fields.
 ```javascript
 {
   "message": "Unable to create user"